AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/blockers-launching-on-magento-commerce-cloud.md

 ---
+description: This article provides a fix for blockers to launching on Adobe Commerce on cloud infrastructure including issues related to Fastly config, SSL certificates, 301 redirects, and static asset performance.
+labels: Fastly,Magento Commerce Cloud,SSL,TLS,UAT,VCL,performance,troubleshooting,Magento,Adobe Commerce,cloud infrastructure
 title: Blockers launching on Adobe Commerce on cloud infrastructure
-labels: Fastly,Magento Commerce Cloud,SSL,TLS,UAT,VCL,performance,troubleshooting,Magento,Adobe Commerce,cloud infrastructure
 ---

+# Blockers launching on Adobe Commerce on cloud infrastructure

 This article provides a fix for blockers to launching on Adobe Commerce on cloud infrastructure including issues related to Fastly config, SSL certificates, 301 redirects, and static asset performance.